JHodgkins/MSP1-Fundraising-Group/README.md

 ## User experience (UX)
 During project planning, it was decided to set an aim that all User journeys should aim to be completed in 3 clicks or less to provide an overall good user experience and provide a positive feeling when navigating the site and reaching the users intended destintion.
 The site has also kept in mind visually impaired users as the website content relates to this area of disability, because of this all elements of the website are keyboard and screen reader accessible.
+### User stories
-### First time visitor
+#### First time visitor
 -  As a first-time site visitor to the website, I want to understand what the site’s purpose is so that I can decide if it interests me
 -  As a first-time site visitor, I want to be able to easily navigate the site so I can find the areas I am interested in.
 -  As a first-time site visitor, I want to immediately understand what areas the group covers so that I can determine if I am local to the group.